Jessica L. Shea, M.S., BCBA, Executive Partner

-Tiffany has lived in the Tampa Bay area for 27 years and currently resides in Riverview, Florida with her one-year-old son.
+Tiffany has lived in the Tampa Bay area for 27 years and currently resides in Riverview, Florida with her two-year-old son and newborn daughter.
 Her goal as your child’s behavior analyst is to give them the tools needed to help them succeed in their own individual way.
 There is no cookie cutter way of teaching our children to learn – rather, we teach them in a way the can learn!

 Pauli Catanese, M.S.Ed., BCBA, School Setting and Community Supervisor

 Pauli Cantanese is a Board Certified Behavior Analyst.
 Pauli earned a Bachelor of Science degree from the University of Florida with a major in Psychology, and a Master of Science degree in Special Education from Old Dominion University in Norfolk, Virginia.
 She also holds certification as an Exceptional Student Education (ESE) teacher for grades K-12 in the states of Florida and South Carolina.